George Murray (junior)

 Died in Winnipeg, Manitoba, Canada in April 23, 1939

 George Murray (junior) was baptised in the parish of Rathen, Aberdeenshire, Scotland.
 At that time, his father (also George Murray) was a farmer of 85 acres on the Redhouse farm on the estate of Cortes, in the parish of Rathen, Aberdeenshire.
-The family of George (senior) and Barbara (nee Robertson) Murray with their children moved to Redhouse around 1848 to 1850.
+The family of George (senior) and Barbara (nee Robertson) Murray with their children had moved to Redhouse around 1848 to 1850.

 Some time between the censuses of 1841 and 1851 the family of Alexander Dalrymple Fraser moved into Stonehouse which was next door to Redhouse and less than 1/2 mile away.
-Alexander and Magdalene had a daughter, Anne Greig Fraser, born April 2, 1844.
+Alexander and Magdalene Fraser had a daughter, Anne Greig Fraser, born April 2, 1844.
 Anne grew up in Stonehouse and gave birth to John Robertson Murray there on April 5, 1872.
-The father was listed as George Murray, farmer's son, living at home at Redhouse, Rathen.
+John's father was listed as George Murray, farmer's son, living at home at Redhouse, Rathen.
 The Fraser family continued to live in Stonehouse until after the 1891 census.
 For more information about Anne and the Fraser family, please CLICK HERE.

-However, by the 1881 census, the Murray family no longer lived at Redhouse.
+By the 1881 census, the Murray family no longer lived at Redhouse.
 It is thought that George (senior) lost tenure of the farm between 1871 and 1881.
 In 1881 George (junior), his wife, and children lived at Glendaveny Cottage, in the parish of Peterhead.
 Did they farm at Glendaveny?

 They traveled by train to Winnipeg, where John stayed to work, then on to Saltcoats (then in Assiniboia, now in Saskatchewan), arriving there around August 29th, 1890.
 They appear on the May 23, 1891 census with children Agnus, Jessie, and Robin (Robertson), but not Alex, who had died September 7, 1890.
 George (father) is shown as a Farmer.
-Son, George, is enumerated with the Kumph family, who owned the hotel is Saltcoats.
+Son, George, is enumerated with the Kumph family, who owned the hotel in Saltcoats.
 That June (1891) they moved to the homestead near Saltcoats.